Court rejects Trump-era EPA finding that weed killer safe

 Roundup will remain available for sale.
 According to an agency spokesman, EPA officials are reviewing the 54-page ruling “and will decide next steps.″ The Supreme Court is also considering whether to hear an appeal from Bayer that could shut down thousands of lawsuits on the cancer claims.

-Writing for a unanimous three-judge panel, Judge Michelle Friedland rejected EPA’s finding of no risk to human health.
+Writing for a unanimous three-judge panel, Judge Michelle Friedland said EPA’s finding of no risk to human health “was not supported by substantial evidence.”
 She also ruled that EPA fell short of its obligations under the Endangered Species Act by inadequately examining glyphosate’s impact on animal species and vegetation.

 Legal critics said EPA “shirked its duties under the Endangered Species Act.
 We agree and remand to the agency for further consideration,″ wrote Friedland, a nominee of former President Barack Obama.